En español | Kim Livengood is a self-proclaimed pack rat.

 "I have kept all my Seventeen and Vogue magazines since I was 14,” she admits.
 “I have trouble getting rid of sentimental items — and clothes.”

-But she and her husband recently sold their 3,500-square-foot house and moved into a 900-square-foot condo, requiring them to embark upon a path of downsizing.
+But when she and her husband sold their 3,500-square-foot house and moved into a 900-square-foot condo, they embarked on a path of downsizing.
 The move, Livengood says, made her learn to embrace a clutter-free lifestyle.

 To start the tossing, the 52-year-old public relations professional in Sarasota, Florida, began with those old magazines and then challenged herself to keep only enough clothes to fit inside her closet.
 She tackled kitchen accessories and towels and was on a roll from there.